 Authentication for Fast Initial Link set-upsetup

-STAs, both AP STAs and non-AP STAs, who share a means of authentication-either mutual trust of a third party, or based on trust in the other party's public keys-may use that shared trust to mutually authenticate and derive a shared key in a more efficient manner than using IEEE 802.1X.
+STAs, both AP STAs and non-AP STAs, who share a means of authentication-either mutual trust of a TTP (such as authentication server), or using a certificate authority when a TTP is not present -may use that shared trust to mutually authenticate and derive a shared key in a more efficient manner than using IEEE 802.1X [CID2803]

 The FILS Authentication protocol authenticates STAs to each other, optionally using a TTP.
 When a TTP is used the authentication exchange can optionally be performed with PFS.
 When a TTP is not used, PFS shall be used.
 When the FILS authentication protocol is performed with PFS, the STA and AP derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and then exchange public keys.
 The result of the FILS Authentication protocol is a PTKSA.
 FILS Authentication is an RSNA authentication protocol.